TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

 ======================
-The tmap file format
+The TMAP file format
 ======================

-The tmap format contains image layers, saved markers, regions, and settings.
-It is highly recommended to create tmap files by saving projects from TissUUmaps applications, but you can also edit the files manually to add or change project's settings.
+The TMAP format contains image layers, saved markers, regions, and settings.
+It is highly recommended to create .tmap files by saving projects from TissUUmaps applications, but you can also edit the files manually to add or change project's settings.

-The tmap format uses json, with the following specifications:
+The TMAP format uses JSON, with the following specifications:

 .. jsonschema::
     :lift_definitions: